 Team members were given time during working hours to learn.
-Recent learning had included completing learning about the upcoming flu and COVID-19 vaccination services.
+Recent learning had included completing learning about the current flu and COVID-19 vaccination services.
 The pharmacy team encouraged each other to learn and helped each other.
-The trainee MCA was given plenty of time to learn at work and they were able to ask questions of the pharmacist.
+The trainee pharmacy assistants were given plenty of time to learn at work and they were able to ask questions of the pharmacist.
 Each team member had regular appraisals where they could discuss their progress.

 The pharmacists used their clinical judgement and ensured all services provided by the pharmacy were appropriate for the person requesting them.
-There were no targets or incentives set.
+The pharmacy was set some targets by head office.
+The manager said that they were reasonable and the team was supported to achieve them.